Discover the award-winning Little Museum of Dublin for a performance you will never forget.

 Artefacts on display include a Trabant car, an oversize Gibson Explorer, a life-size sculpture of MacPhisto and even a pack of U2 condoms.
 If you’re a fan of Rock’s Hottest Ticket, you will enjoy this exhibition.

-Yes.
-The museum is small and our tours sell out quickly.
+Yes, our tours book up quickly, so be sure to book ahead.
 To guarantee admission, book your ticket now by clicking here.

-If you are going to be late for your tour, please ring reception on 01 661 1000 and we will do our best to accommodate you on a later tour.
+If you are going to be late, please ring reception on (01) 661 1000 and we will do our best to accommodate you.

 No. Unfortunately, it is not possible to book in advance using the free DoDublin bus ticket.
 However, we will do our best to accommodate you as quickly as possible.

-Please email a photograph of the artefact to our director, trevor@littlemuseum.ie.
+Please email a photograph of the artefact to our curator, daryl@littlemuseum.ie.
 Please do not bring the item into the museum unless we ask you to do so.

 Yes.
 The museum is a registered charity.
 We depend on the support of people like yourself to survive.
 If you want to support our work, visit us today, or make a donation here.